Tuition & expenses

 - LL.M.
 RoadMap

 U.S. citizens and permanent U.S. residents may apply for federal student aid through the U.S. Department of Education.
-To seek loans from the federal government, fill out the FAFSA (Free Application for Federal Student Aid), which will be available on January 1, 2019, and which must be submitted no later than July 1, 2019.
+To seek loans from the federal government, fill out the FAFSA (Free Application for Federal Student Aid).
 For details, consult the University of Georgia Office of Student Financial Aid.

 Our law school offers a limited number of merit-based scholarships and graduate assistantships to highly qualified LL.M. degree candidates.
 Apply early to assure priority consideration for such aid.